 The following training resources are available online and helpful for learning how to appear to be a polished and suave presenter or instructor:

-- Options for Presenting PowerPoint Slides in Zoom
+- Options for Presenting PowerPoint presentation Slides in Zoom

 - Simple Tips for Happier, More Productive Meetings (see their Mindful Meetings Checklist)